 Is there anything I need to do now?

 Yes!
-If you know you will be attending DU in the fall and know you will want to utilize work-study, you must accept this award via webCentral no later than July 1st.
-To do this, please follow Step 1 of the Next Steps Checklist.
+If you know you will be attending DU in the fall and know you will want to utilize work-study, you must accept this award via PioneerWeb no later than July 1st.
+To do this, please follow the second step outlined in the Next Steps Checklist.

-Is there any way I can get it?
+Is there a way I can get it?

-If you have already committed to attending the University of Denver by submitting your admission deposit, you may contact us to be placed on the work-study waitlist.
+If you have already committed to attending the University of Denver by submitting your admission deposit, you may ask to be placed on the work-study waitlist by sending an email to email@example.com.
 After July 1st, we will evaluate our funding level.
 If we have enough work-study funds available, we will begin to offer it to students on the waitlist.

 What other work opportunities are there?